aws-samples/chime-voiceconnector-agent-assist/README.md

 ![](images/agent-assist.svg)

 ### Description
 Chime Agent Assist consists of two parts.
-Search provides agents with access to previous transcriptions, metadata, call detail records, etc and allows agents to search thru th information.
+Search provides agents with access to old transcripts, metadata, call detail records, etc and allows agents to search thru th information.
 Once a keyword is entered, frontend will encapsulate the keyword in a query request and send it to the cluster.
 The cluster will return the result.
-At the same time, in-coming transcript, new call detail record and audio s3 object, metadata record from cloudwatch event will trigger the Lambda function, which later sends an index request to store the information for searching.
+At the same time, in-coming transcript, new call detail record and audio s3 object, metadata record from CloudWatch event will trigger the Lambda function, which later sends an index request to store the information for searching.

 Active call enables agents to track the call transcription, capture the key object and customer's sentiment in real time.
 This is accomplished by a frontend subscribing to AppSync and a Lambda function triggered by new transcription record.
 AppSync, after receiving the Lambda request, will return the new transcription to the frontend.

 ## Getting Started
 Getting started with this project is easy.
-This can be accomplished by using the Amplify deployment and cloudformation instructions below:
+This can be accomplished by using the Amplify deployment and CloudFormation instructions below:

 ### Easy Setup